fcrohas/camera_bridge/README.md

 Parameter|Description
 ---------|-----------
-cameraIP|The camera ip address on local area network proxyPort|The RTSP port used on camera that is also mirrored on proxy url|The camera http url to website camera ( http://<CAMERA_IP>:80 ) camid|The camera name seen on webinterface as login password|The password on the camera login form
+cameraIP|The camera ip address on local area network proxyPort|The RTSP port used on camera (Normal value is 7010) that is also mirrored on proxy url|The camera http url to website camera ( http://<CAMERA_IP>:80 ) camid|The camera name seen on webinterface as login password|The password on the camera login form